ShayanEm/Unix-Socket-Demo/README.md

     $ make

-6. You need to do step 1 to 5 for each CMakelists (3 times in 3 different directories)
+6. You need to do step 1 to 5 for each CMakelists (3 times in 3 different directories):
+    -Unix-Socket-Demo/
+    -server/
+    -client/

 7. After you have built the application, you can run it using the following command: